yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 since you only need to learn how to use a single program for most tasks and thus time can be saved and people can focus on learning LAMMPS.
-The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI and can their tutorial materials can be downloaded and loaded directly from the GUI.
+The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI and their tutorial materials can be downloaded and edited directly from the GUI.

 Another design goal is to keep the barrier low when replacing part of the functionality of LAMMPS-GUI with external tools.
 That said, LAMMPS-GUI